Functional Data Analysis by Matrix Completion: Well-Posedness: Uniqueness and Identifiability

 and $\{I_{j,K}\}_{j=1}^{K}$ is the partition of $[0,1]$ into intervals of length $1/K$.
 With this information, we can of course only hope to be able to uniquely identify the $K$-resolution versions of the operators, $(\mathscr{L},\mathscr{B})$, say $(\mathscr{L}^K,\mathscr{B}^K)$ on the basis of the $K$-resolution version of their sum, say $\mathscr{R}^K=\mathscr{L}^K+\mathscr{B}^K$.
 These operators are defined to have kernels:

 which can be summarised via the following $K\times K$ matrix representations:

+Without loss of generality, one can assume that $R^K$ has been re-normalised to be of unit trace norm, whenever convenient.
 As it turns out, there exists a finite critical resolution $K^*$, with explicit dependence on the rank $r$ and scale $\delta$, beyond which identification is possible, provided that $r<\infty$ and $\delta<1/2$.
-This encapsulates the interplay between rank, resolution, and scale:
+This encapsulates the interplay between rank, resolution and scale.

 \begin{theorem}[Discrete Identifiability] Let $\Lo_1$ and $\Lo_2$ be covariance operators of finite ranks $r_1<\infty$ and $r_2<\infty$, respectively, and assume without loss of generality that $r_1\geq r_2$.
-Let $\B_1$ and $\B_1$ be two banded continuous covariance operators of bandwidth $\delta_1<1/2$ and $\delta_2<1/2$ respectively.
+Let $\B_1$ and $\B_1$ be two banded continuous covariance operators of bandwidth $\delta_1<1/2$ and $\delta_2<1/2$, respectively.
 Given $(t_1,\ldots,t_K)\in\mathcal{T}_K$, define their $K$-resolution matrix coefficients to be $(L_1^K,B_1^K,L_2^K,B_2^K)\in\mathbb{R}^{K\times K}$,

 for $m=1,2$.
 If the eigenfunctions of $\Lo_1$ and $\Lo_2$ are all real analytic, and

 then we have the equivalence

 almost everywhere on $\mathcal{T}_K$ with respect to Lebesgue measure. \end{theorem}